alxdavids/ourbbg/content/post/january-2008.md

 their _"bounciness"_ when it comes to their league status.
 But in reality, it's testament to their abilities to build squads that are that can consistently churn out results in the Championship and ultimately keep returning to the top tier.
-The midseason transfer window was a chance for Derby to rectify the mistakes of the first half of the season, with the focus on establishing the club as a long-term Premier League fixture again.
+The mid-season transfer window was a chance for Derby to rectify the mistakes of the first half of the season, with the focus on establishing the club as a long-term Premier League fixture again.
 Instead, it was missed by such a wide margin that